 So you see, skipping two of the main attractions in Komodo National Park wouldn’t leave me with much in the way of content to produce from this trip.
 I just HAD to say something.

 And bless our crew!
 I don’t think they understood why each of us was on this trip and what our responsibilities were, and I’m not sure they fully got it after I expressed my concerns.
 But they definitely understood that I was hugely disappointed to be missing out on these places, and they rallied bigtime by hiring a speedboat for the day.

-So while 4 of our 6 media participants spent the morning diving with manta rays (I know, I can’t believe I missed this!), Tom and I and a gaggle of Indonesian tagalongs took the speedboat out to Padar Island and Pink Beach.
+So while 4 of our 6 media participants spent the morning diving with manta rays (I know, I can’t believe I missed this!), Tom and I and a gaggle of Indonesian tagalongs took the speedboat out to Pink Beach and Padar Island Indonesia.

 Also: LOOK AT THESE BLUES!
 The water just doesn’t look like this early in the morning, so if we’d stuck to the original itinerary we wouldn’t have seen it so vibrant.
 The tradeoff, though, was missing out on the golden hour light which would have made the land look more soft and glowing.
 Personally, I’ll take bright blue water over golden land most any day.